-My background is more in applied microeconomics, and I intend to introduce some empirical studies in various economic fields into our class (but you are not required to conduct such research), such as development economics.
+My background is more in applied microeconomics, and I plan to introduce some empirical studies in various economic fields into our class (but you are not required to conduct such research), such as development economics.
+The previous summer school class did well in learning the basics of Microeconomics, Macroeconomics, and Econometrics, leading to a high average grade.